Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Leave for the airport early… really early

 I always aim to give myself two hours domestic, two and a half international.
 Overkill?
 Yes, absolutely.
 But I also factor in potential hitches in getting TO the airport.
-I’ve hit an hour of unexpected traffic, had a taxi need to change a flat tire (expeditiously, I should add – though that didn’t save me 20 minutes of breathing through the onset of massive flight anxiety), etc.
+I’ve hit an hour of unexpected traffic, had a taxi need to change a flat tire (expeditiously, I should add – though that didn’t save me 20 minutes of breathing through the onset of a near panic attack), etc.

 If traveling to the airport by car, have Waze at the ready